If you are a Veteran or widow of a Veteran, you may be entitled to certain Veteran benefits from the US Department of Veteran Affairs (VA).

 We also have a deep understanding of the interrelationship between Veteran’s Benefits, Medicaid Planning, and estate planning.

-At Friedman Elder Law Department, we take the time to understand your present situation, your vision for tomorrow, and help you create a peace-of-mind solution that delivers for the long haul.
+At Friedman Elder Law & Estate Planning Department, we take the time to understand your present situation, your vision for tomorrow, and help you create a peace-of-mind solution that delivers for the long haul.

 Getting you the benefits you deserve is what we do best.